chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 #### b) Identify when treatment changed for the first time

-We generate a variable (F_g) equal to the period when group g's treatment changes for the first time.
-The modulus of F_g divided by 4 is equal to zero is g's treatment changed for the first time in a period when the outcome is non missing, it is equal to 1 (resp. to 2, to 3) if g's treatmet changed for the first time 1 (resp. to 2, to 3) period after a period when the outcome is non missing.
-We create a variable equal to that modulus, and to 4 for groups whose treatment never changes.
+We generate a variable F_g equal to the period when group g's treatment changes for the first time.
+The modulus of F_g divided by 4 is equal to zero is g's treatment changed for the first time in a period when the outcome is non missing, it is equal to 1 (resp.
+2, 3) if g's treatmet changed for the first time 3 (resp.
+2, 1) periods before a period when the outcome is non missing.
+We use this modulus to create the aforementioned partition variable.

 <table>
   <tr>